web-geek-0604/E-commerce_Shop_Project_2022-23/README.md

 This is my finest project since now and I'm very proud for doing it.
 It is web application for online store with IT products.
 The application consists of two parts: user and administrative.
-It was created using PHP, JavaScript, jQuery, HTML, CSS, MySQL and it's non-responsive.
-It was also created on Linux.
+It was created using PHP, JavaScript, jQuery, HTML, CSS, MySQL.